Simon-Kaz/AppiumFindByImage/README.md

 The test suite with example usage is for the [Neko Atsume][nekoAtsumeURL] app on Android.

-See one of the tests running below:
+See one of the tests running below.

 ![TestGif][testGif]

 [testGif]: ./src/main/resources/testRun.gif